 What about chemical resistance?

 PEEK rod material is resistant to a wide range of chemicals and solvents.

 What are the unique characteristics of PEEK Rod?

 Unlike many polymers, PEEK’s radiation resistance is quite high and it can absorb over 1000 units of radiation without any noticeable loss of its mechanical properties.

 Other Trade names (also known as):

-PEEK sheet material is available in natural (off-white) colour and in sheet thicknesses from 5mm up to 80mm.
+PEEK rod material is available in natural (off-white) colour and in rod diameters of 5mm up to 180mm.

 PEEK polymer is considered one of the highest performing materials in the world.
-Because of its robustness, PEEK is used to fabricate items used in demanding applications, including bearings, piston parts, pumps, HPLC columns, compressor plate valves, and cable insulation.
-It is one of the few plastics compatible with vacuum applications.
-It is also used extensively in the aerospace, medical, and chemical industries.
+Because of its robustness, PEEK is used to fabricate items for demanding applications, including bearings, piston parts, pumps, and compressor plate valves.
+It is one of the few plastics compatible with vacuum applications and is also used extensively in the aerospace, medical, and chemical industries.

-While PEEK Sheet is an excellent material for the high-end applications, the cost of PEEK sheet makes it prohibitive for most low-end or low-cost components.
+While an excellent material for many high-end applications, the cost of PEEK rod makes it unsuitable for most low-end or low-cost components.

 PEEK is a unique, high temperature, high performance engineering plastic.
 It is tough, rigid, and quite strong with very good chemical and radiation resistance.
 PEEK can be used for thousands of hours at high temperature in steam or high pressure water environments while showing no significant degradation in.
 Radiation resistance is also exceptional.
 During combustion, the levels of smoke and toxic acid gas released are the lowest of any thermoplastic.
 PEEK is insoluble in all common solvents and has excellent resistance to a very wide range of organic and inorganic liquids, even at higher temperatures.